wp-plugins/juicer/readme.txt

 3. The Juicer Feed Edit with all the functionality you are able to use.

 == Changelog ==

+= 1.3.1 =
+* Bug fix

+= 1.3 =
+* Making sure Juicer Scripts get called at the top of the head

+= 1.2 =
+* No longer need to specify number of columns.
+Instead control this in your http://www.juicer.io feed editor.

 = 1.1.2 =
 * Embed js no longer includes jQuery, instead it is enqueued into the theme by wordpress.